Capacitive Proximity Sensor

 TIA Design

-Calculate transimpedance amplifier (TIA) output voltage, bandwidth, and noise for photodiode signal conditioning.
+Calculate TIA output voltage, bandwidth, and noise for photodiode circuits.
+Design transimpedance amplifier gain and feedback components.

 Sensor